-MPO staff will be provided with the Title VI/LEP plan and will be educated on procedures and services available at least once every three (3) years.
+MPO staff will be provided with the Title VI/LEP plan and will be instructed on procedures and services available at least once every three (3) years.
 Basic training will cover all sections of this Plan and our overall Title VI obligations.
 Staff may receive specialized training on how Title VI applies to their specific work areas.
-This information will also be part of the MPO staff orientation process for new hires within 30 days of their start date.
-Such training will be developed to ensure that staff is fully aware of Title VI and LEP policies and procedures and are effectively able to work in person and/or by telephone with LEP individuals.
+Those who routinely encounter the public, such as office personnel and staff involved in delivering public engagement activities, will receive annual refresher training.
+This information will also be part of the MPO staff orientation process for new hires within 15 business days of their start date.
+Such training will be developed to ensure that staff are fully aware of Title VI and LEP policies and procedures and are effectively able to work in person and/or by telephone with LEP individuals.
 Trainings will be provided and/or organized by the Title VI Coordinator and will often coincide with updates to nondiscrimination policies and procedures.
 Records of staff trainings, such as agendas, sign-in sheets, copies of calendars, and certificates, will remain on file for at least three years.